In our last blog post, we discussed the importance of setting up eCommerce Google Analytics Tracking Reports if you run an online shop.

 - Very similar to the user flow report, the goal flow report tracks users’ steps on your website and throughout the purchasing process but a bit differently.
 This report is a bit more user friendly in its format, so it’s easier to identify important metrics like customer flow in and out of pages and it allows you to dig deeper into data by expanding the nodes on the graph.

 Understanding the way a customer navigates your website is important because it highlights where there may be a roadblock in your process.
 If a user is going back to fix shipping information, enter a coupon code, or modify the order this may be an indicator that your user experience needs to improve.

 5. Mobile Device Reports

 The mobile device report will narrow down which phones people are using to access your site.

-This can make it easier to focus on optimization and design efforts if you notice a large amount of users are experiencing browsing issues, using a particular model.
+This can make it easier to focus on optimization and design efforts if you notice a large number of users are experiencing browsing issues, using a particular model.

 Google Analytics provides a wealth of data, but it’s not always easy at a top-level to uncover roadblocks through your data and pinpoint important metrics that will help you optimize your website in line with how and when your customers are making purchases.

 Of course, there are countless reports at your disposal.
 Identifying which report will be the most effective in improving your overall strategy is also helpful as well as creating custom reports that help inform your marketing plan.

 Want more SEO news?
 Head over to our blog today!